Oddly/rhce8-env/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" && xcode-select --install &&brew install ansible ; brew install python ; brew cask install vagrant ; brew cask install VirtualBox ; brew cask install virtualbox-extension-pack ; vagrant plugin install vagrant-guest_ansible
 ```

+##### Next steps:
+1. Create a separate `~/bin` directory and `cd` to it.
+(The directory doesn't have to be ~/bin, it can be anything you want.)
+2. Clone the environment repo to it with `git clone ssh://git@git.snow.nl:2222/scrauwels/rhce8-env.git`
+3. Change to the `rhce8-env` directory that is now in your `~/bin` directory.
+4. Run `vagrant up` to deploy the environment (If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release but will be quicker on subsequent deployments.)

 ##### Alternatively, you can install everything individually below.
 - [Install the Latest Version of Vagrant](https://www.vagrantup.com/downloads.html) - (`brew cask install vagrant`)
     - Vagrant Plugin - `vagrant plugin install vagrant-guest_ansible`
 - [Install the Latest Version of Virtualbox](https://www.virtualbox.org/wiki/Downloads) (`brew cask install VirtualBox`)
     - Virtual Box Extension Pack (`brew cask install virtualbox-extension-pack`)

-##### Once the above software is installed.
-Do the following if you're running the environment on Mac:
-1. Create a separate `~/bin` directory and `cd` to it.
-(The directory doesn't have to be ~/bin, it can be anything you want.)
-2. Clone the environment repo to it with `git clone https://github.com/rdbreak/rhce8env.git`
-3. Change to the `rhce8env` directory that is now in your `~/bin` directory.
-4. Run `vagrant up` to deploy the environment (If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release but will be quicker on subsequent deployments.)

 ## CentOS7/RHEL7/Manjaro/Arch - Install all at once by Copy/Pasting the below command into your terminal as root.
 _NOTE - If it's been awhile since you've run yum update, do that first.
 Reboot if the kernel was updated.
 There may be some dependencies errors but don't be alarmed as this won't stop the environment from working._